Boisgontier-Lab/KinarmApproachAvoidTask/README.md

 First run the extractApproachAvoidTask.m to convert .kinarm files into matlab data and excel data then run groupData.m to summarize participants data and output a master list of parameters as an excel file.

 Sample data represented as .xlsx files were extracted from .kinarm files using the analysis scripts.
 Due to the large size of the .kinarm files, they were not uploaded onto github but can be found on Zenodo, DOI:...

+Supplementary figures are found in the file "SUPPLEMENTARY FILES".